slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.
 - T ou pi shaped.
+- ask them to show you their calendar. a lot of detailed stuff is a implementer. to know a fast thinker ask him how to solve a problem that you have right now. -- codey sanchez
+- hiring questions: who are you? strengths and bad stuff. you want teh opposite of you. -- codey sanchez
+- hiring questions: sucess history. why did you go that company and why did you left.
 -->

 > *"He who works with his hands is a laborer.